18 Best Baby Breakfast Recipes

 - Keep stirring to avoid lumps

-- Add powdered nuts (optional and has an allergies warning)
+- Add powdered nuts (optional, but has an allergy warning)

-- Bring it to desired consistency and keep it a little thin as it keeps getting thicker once it cools down
+- Please bring it to the desired consistency and keep it a little thin.
+It will get thicker once it cools down.

 - Once cool, serve to baby